Skip to main content

 Chong Yang Jie - the Double Nine Festival activities

-Written by April Zhang on Tuesday, 27 September 2022.
+Written by April Zhang on Thursday, 23 October 2025.
 Posted in Front Page

 Chong Yang Jie - the Double Nine Festival activities

 If you ask any Chinese people to name a day for them to customarily go hiking in the mountains, they will probably answer that it is the ninth day of the ninth month in the lunar calendar.
-That day is Chong Yang Jie (重阳节), the Double Nine Festival.
-This year, it is Oct 4, 2022.

 Traditionally, the number nine is regarded as yang.
 The ninth day of the ninth month is a double yang day.
 This is the reason that this day is named Chong Yang (重阳).
 Chong (重) means “again, once more”.

-Chong Yang Festival began as early as the Warring States Period (475 - 221 BCE).
+Chong Yang Jie began as early as the Warring States Period (475 - 221 BCE).
 At this time of the year, autumn brings fine and dry weather across the country, while the seasonal flower chrysanthemum is blooming.
 For thousands of years, Chinese people have had many meaningful activities on this day.

 (Chrysanthemum flowers)